 Employees should be able to see the direct relationship between training and success.
 They shouldn’t have to wonder if learning new things will benefit them – this should be made explicitly clear!
 So don’t shy away from promoting the training benefits.
 Be loud and proud (and very clear!).
 “If you take this training you will be able to X, Y, Z!”
 The benefits could be anything from simply doing your day job better, to lowering stress levels, to achieving that dream promotion!

 Whatever the benefits are, pack the training full of Epic Meaning by communicating how it benefits both the employee’s personal goals and the wider company mission.
 This way staff can immediately see how their personal development benefits them, the team and the whole organisation (the world, the universe!).

 2. Rewards and Recognition

 To be able to successfully communicate the training value, you need to make sure there’s a tasty offer on the table!
 Research shows development and career opportunities are the top work motivators for modern employees.
 With this in mind, continuous skills development is an important training benefit to communicate.
-Make the training value even clearer by telling staff how their new skills will benefits their current job and career prospects.
+Make the training value even clearer by telling staff how their new skills will benefit their current job and career prospects.
 Will the training outcomes make their day job easier?
 Will it take them one step closer to that coveted accreditation or new career challenge?

 You could also inspire staff to progress through course content by combining training modules into levels within a curriculum.
 You could even add an extra element of reward and recognition within the LMS by awarding virtual points, praise badges and certificates for completion of each level!